elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 from errors, but also results in code that is easier to refactor and more maintainable.

-I could honestly go on for months about how great Elm is (and I do that at the local Elm meetup that I help organize), but let's just dive into some really basic examples.
+I could go on for months about how great Elm is (and I do that at the local Elm meetup that I help organize), but let's dive into some basic examples.

 ## Hello.elm

-We can start with a simple "Hello World" example, and it will show how easy it can be to get Elm up and running.
+We can start with a simple "Hello World" example as a demonstration of how easy it can be to get Elm up and running.
 Here's what a simple Elm program (with a filename of `Hello.elm`) looks like:

 ```elm